 Farming consistently has one of the highest rates of suicide amongst all occupations.

-In wider society, it is thought that any one suicide has a significant impact on 8 other people.
-Within farming, because of the close-knit nature of our working and social lives, the impact is far wider reaching, devastating whole communities.
+Within farming, because of the close-knit nature of our working and social lives, the impact is far reaching, devastating whole communities.

 When it comes to farming, it is very easy to underestimate just how important the mind is.
 Along with the body, it is, without doubt, the most important bit of kit a farmer can have.
 If the mind is not well maintained, the consequences can be disastrous – not just to the farmer, but to the farm business and the farm household too.

-If you are experiencing suicidal feelings or have been bereaved by suicide, call the FCN helpline on 03000 111999 or email firstname.lastname@example.org.
+If you are experiencing suicidal feelings call the Samaritans on 116 123

 Survivors of bereavement by suicide: